We compare what's there to find the best deals for you.

 Air Malta flies from London airports, Manchester, Newcastle, Exeter, Bristol, Cardiff and Norwich, with several of those services being seasonal.
 Ryanair has departures from Birmingham, London, Liverpool, Leeds Bradford, Glasgow, Edinburgh, Bournemouth and Bristol. easyJet flies from Manchester, Gatwick, Newcastle and Belfast.
 British Airways has a daily Gatwick flight.

-Jet2, Thomson and Thomas Cook also fly to the island from several UK airports through the summer months.
+Jet2, TUI and Thomas Cook also fly to the island from several UK airports through the summer months.

 Find out how to reach the island of Gozo once you’ve landed in Malta...